PAIR: An overview

 Our interdisciplinary, multi-institutional, demand- driven, team-based approach is fundamental to the way our researchers tackle problems that transcend disciplinary boundaries.
 Our approach fosters open, collaborative, multi-sectoral, and impactful research.

 We support our researchers to deliver research outputs – often of the non-traditionally academic variety – such as scoping studies, technical guidelines, case studies, explainers and infographics to reports and articles, including co-authored international scientific papers.

 Our goals: to produce better quality evidence- based research and build an enduring network of researchers and collaborators.

 Our research team

-The AIC aims to be a platform that connects the next generation of Australian and Indonesian research leaders.
-To pursue this ambition we work with and support early, mid-career and established researchers in all our programs.
+The AIC is a platform that connects the next generation of Australian and Indonesian research leaders.
+To pursue this ambition we are working with and supporting early, mid-career and established researchers in all our programs.

 We involve them in our research and networking activities.
 We support their capability development and work with them as collaborators to identify research priorities, commission research and broker research partnerships.

 Critical to the Research Team-based model is the team structure.
 There are three levels of researchers: Senior Fellows, Fellows and Associate Fellows: